Want to save money when buying clothes for the family? Here’s how to use Evernote to stay organised, buy less, and bag better buys.

-Now when you’re at the op-shop or out shopping and you see a bargain, you can look up your list on Evernote to double check sizing and whether you need to buy this item.
+Now when you’re at the op-shop or out shopping, and you see a bargain, you can look up your list on Evernote to double-check sizing and whether you need to buy this item.

-You can also use this list to plan purchases in advance so that you only buy clothes when they’re on sale.
+You can also use this list to plan purchases in advance to save money.

-I also use this information to plan work clothing for hubby – work shirts are greatly reduced during January sales time.
+I also use this information to plan work clothing for hubby – work shirts are greatly reduced during January sales.